Dru-Mara/EvalNE/docs/source/description.rst

 Features
 ========

 EvalNE has been designed as a pipeline of interconnected and interchangeable building blocks.
-This structure provides the flexibility to create different evaluation pipelines and, thus, to evaluate methods from node embeddings, edge embeddings or similarity scores.
+This structure provides the flexibility to create different evaluation pipelines and, thus, to evaluate methods from node embeddings, node-pair embeddings or similarity scores.
 The main building blocks that constitute EvalNE as well as the types of tasks and methods it can evaluate are presented in the following diagram.
-Gray blocks represent modules provided by the library and white blocks are the user-specified methods to be evaluated.
+Blocks represented with solid lines correspond to modules provided by the library and those with dashed lines are the user-specified methods to be evaluated.

 .. image:: diagram.png
     :width: 600px